 Nearly 40% of reporters receive 50+ pitches per week, and 14% get over 150.
 Many struggle to keep up and don’t have the time to review every incoming offer.
 You have to separate your message from the herd, and the best way to do that is by focusing on brevity, relevance, creativity, timeliness, and sometimes even humor.

 A total of 37 percent of journalists say the number one thing PR pros can do to be helpful is understand who their readers are and what they find relevant.
 As one reporter put it, “Understand yours and our target audience and make sure your story pitch works with our publication’s demographic, area of coverage, and subject matter.
 Random press releases and generic pitches not tailored to our publication are useless and annoying.”

 Timing is everything

-More than one-third of all journalists their stories daily, if not more frequently, while 42% map out plans a week to a month in advance.
+More than one-third of all journalists plan their stories daily, if not more frequently, while 42% map out plans a week to a month in advance.
 Make sure you have a sense of each reporter’s individual MO and keep it in mind when planning outreach and following up.

 Press releases are preferred (but not perfect)